Resources

 Students who receive financial aid have a special obligation to complete their contracts and ISPs satisfactorily and on time.
 An Incomplete or Unsatisfactory contract or ISP puts aid at risk.
 If students have any questions regarding the financial aid implications for any aspects of their contract, they should speak with the Office of Financial Aid, contact listed below.

 Satisfactory Academic Progress for Financial Aid Purposes (SAP) is checked in January and June as a part of the college’s participation in Federal Financial Aid programs.
-The office of Admissions and Financial Aid checks the following aspects of SAP:
+The Office of Admissions and Financial Aid checks the following aspects of SAP:

 - Satisfactory completion of at least 2/3 of all units attempted (cumulative, including transfer credit).